Anglo-Prussian Convention

-It was also agreed that the British would provide a garrison for the port of Emden, in 1757 re-captured from French and Austrian forces by the Allies.
-This was a significant development as Britain had previously refused to deploy troops on the Continent, and the Secretary of State, William Pitt had dismissed the prospect just months before.
+It was also agreed that the British would provide a garrison for the port of Emden, which had been in 1757 re-captured from French and Austrian forces by the Allies.
+That was a significant development, as Britain had refused to deploy troops on the Continent, and the Secretary of State, William Pitt had dismissed the prospect just months before.

-Neither Britain or Prussia could foresee the actual length of the conflict nor the ultimate intra-alliance frictions that were to arise.
+Neither Britain or Prussia could foresee the actual length of the conflict or the ultimate intra-alliance frictions that were to arise.
 Both sides believed at first that the war would not extend past one or two campaigns.

-The Alliance between the two states lasted until 30 April 1762, when it was dissolved by John Stuart, 3rd Earl of Bute in acrimony.
+The alliance between the two states lasted until 30 April 1762, when it was dissolved by John Stuart, 3rd Earl of Bute in acrimony.
 King George III supported Bute and George Grenville, against the Duke of Newcastle and Pitt.